 c) Buy them Christian books for holidays

-d) Take vacations to places that enrich their faith (while I’ve not yet been there, I’ve heard great things about The Ark Encounter in Williamstown, KY) or go to Christian camps and retreats
+d) Take vacations to places that enrich their faith (we absolutely loved The Ark Encounter in Williamstown, KY and the Creation Museum not far from there.
+You can also go to family Christian camps and retreats

 e) Do your homework on the television shows and movies your children want to watch and, if you have to, block certain channels from your family’s television